souptik-samanta/ChaosCompiler/README.md

 I went *as cheap as humanly possible*, sourcing *everything* within India :indiaparrot:.
 Spoiler alert: **India is expensive af** when it comes to hobby electronics.
-So instead of buying multiple machines and racking up costs, I said, "*What if...
-I go wild and build a full-on tool exchanger?*"

 ---